mosip/inji-wallet/docs/OpenID4VP.md

 **Note** : The pre-registered client id scheme validation can be toggled on/off based on the optional boolean which you can pass to the authenticateVerifier methods shouldValidateClient parameter.
 This is false by default.

+## Functionalities
+- Decode and parse the Verifier's encoded Authorization Request received from the Wallet.
+- Authenticates the Verifier using the received clientId and returns the valid Presentation Definition to the Wallet.
+- Receives the list of verifiable credentials(VC's) from the Wallet which are selected by the end user based on the credentials requested as part of Verifier Authorization request.
+- Constructs the verifiable presentation and send it to wallet for generating Json Web Signature (JWS).
+- Receives the signed Verifiable presentation and sends a POST request with generated vp_token and presentation_submission to the Verifier response_uri endpoint.

 ```mermaid
 sequenceDiagram